-Different studies indicated that agro forestry is one of the appropriate strategies and directional to successful restoration and land rehabilitation program in areas where land resource is limited, like the case in the Amhara region.
-Agro forestry is dynamics ecological based natural resources management system that through the integration of trees on farms and in the agricultural land scape diversifies and sustains production for increased social, economic and environmental benefits(world agro forestry center, 2003).
-Agro forestry has both biophysical and socio-economic role wherever it is practiced.
-The farmer roles include enhancement of biodiversity, soil conservation and prevention of soil erosion by wind and water, improvement of soil fertility through fixation of nitrogen, where as increasing farmers income and alleviation of poverty, creation of employment opportunity, provision of fuel wood, fodder and construction wood, provision of food and medicine are the socio economic role of agro forestry.
-In Ethiopia integrating multipurpose tress with food crops and livestock intimate association is an ancient activity practiced since long time ago.
-Nevertheless in order to strength and make the existing practice effective introduction of new agro forestry technology is required.
-For farmers to manage new agro forestry technologies, their understanding and developing interests as well as skill of paramount importance.
-Farmers do have different perceptions on new agro forestry innovations; they may think that adoption of agro forestry technologies might result in reduction of crop and livestock productivity.
-Farmers are not willing to accept the risk of such reduction, and are therefore not willing to adopt the new agro forestry technologies.
-In situation where markets for agroforestry products have not been developed farmers may not perceive the technologies as having any utility once they produce them.
+Agroforestry is dynamics ecological based natural resources management system that through the integration of trees on farms and in the agricultural land scape diversifies and sustains production for increased social, economic and environmental benefits.
+Agroforestry has both biophysical and socio-economic role wherever it is practiced.
+The farmer roles include enhancement of biodiversity, soil conservation and prevention of soil erosion by wind and water, improvement of soil fertility through fixation of nitrogen, whereas increasing farmers income and alleviation of poverty, creation of employment opportunity, provision of fuel wood, fodder and construction wood, provision of food and medicine are the socio-economic role of agroforestry.

+In Ethiopia, integrating multipurpose tress with food crops and livestock intimate association is an ancient activity practiced since long time ago.
+Nevertheless, in order to strength and make the existing practice effective introduction of new agroforestry technology is required.
+For farmers to manage new agroforestry technologies, their understanding and developing interests as well as skill of paramount importance.
+Farmers do have different perceptions on new agroforestry technologies might result in reduction of crop and livestock productivity.

+Farmers are not willing to accept the risk of such reduction, and are therefore not willing to adopt the new agroforestry technologies.
+In situation where markets for agroforestry products have not been developed, farmers may not perceive the technologies as having any utility once they produce them.
 Moreover, farmers perceive the technologies as labor demanding and are therefore not willing to adopt them.
-South highland of south Wollo is highly degraded due to inappropriate land use.
+South Wollo is one of the degraded zones of Amhara region.
+Presently, most of the highland of south Wollo is highly degraded due to inappropriate land use.

 Harbu is one of the kebele in Kallu woreda.
-The farming systems that exist in Harbu kebele are progressively impoverished and more vulnerable (Sollomon, 2008).
+The farming systems that exist in Harbu kebele are progressively impoverished and more vulnerable.
 These are serious constraints to sustainable development and a main cause of unstable, over simplified and drought prone production systems.
-In fact, maintain and or plants tree in their farm land primarily to obtain various tree products and to some extent to conserve the soil.
-The existing local practices has designed different agro forestry technology packages since the year 1996.
-The most common introduced agro forestry technologies packages include, home garden agro forestry, wood lots, alley cropping, boundary tree planting on gullies, gully rehabilitation.
+In fact, maintain and or plants tree in their farm land primarily to obtain various tree products and to some extent to conserve the sil.
+The existing local practices have designed different agroforestry technology packages since the year 1996.
+The most common introduced agroforestry technologies packages include, home garden agroforestry, wood lots, alley cropping, boundary tree planting on gullies, gully rehabilitation.

 Currently the practice has been rain forced with integrated water shade development approach in each peasant association.
-With the hope that this practices will have considerable impact in water shade management due to their role in increasing the vegetation cover, soil fertility improvement and acting as a biological soil conservation activities.
+With the hope that these practices will have considerable impact in water shade management due to their role in increasing the vegetation cover, soil fertility improvement and acting as a biological soil conservation activity.